Kennnooo/KairoQuest/README.md

-# ⚔️ Questify - Anime-Inspired Productivity App
+# ⚔️ KairoQuest - Anime-Inspired Productivity App

-**Questify** is a cozy anime-themed productivity web app that transforms your daily tasks into epic quests.
+**KairoQuest** is a cozy anime-themed productivity web app that transforms your daily tasks into epic quests.
 Inspired by *Solo Leveling*, *One Piece*, and *Dragon Ball*, this app gamifies productivity by letting you complete "quests," earn progress, and stay motivated.
 Made By Vibe Coding

 ✨ Powered by AI, it helps you prioritize tasks, keep track of progress, and stay consistent with your goals — all while feeling like the hero of your own story.